 Sonokinetic Maximo – The Next Level

 Every now and again we get a product through the Music Nation studio that’s a little left of field.
-Dutch software developers Sonokinetic are leaders in the phrase loop orchestral libraries, so I’m excited to dig into this one for something a little different.
+Dutch software developer Sonokinetic is a leader in the phrase loop orchestral libraries, so I’m excited to dig into this one for something a little different.

 UPDATED OCTOBER, 2017